Clarkson-Applied-Data-Science/2025_IA626_randalla_NYCTaxi/README.md

 dateDict[currentDate.hour][1] += int(line[7])
 ```

 For the entire dataset, the hour trend is shown.
+A trend in the number of passengers in observed from the Midnight-4am hour, aligning with typical night establishment hours.
+The passengers per trip takes a sharp drop, then slowly increases through the day.
+Small jumps at 3pm and 6pm which are typical end of workday timeframes.
 ![passengers by hour, entire dataset](/fullPassengerPerHour.png)

 The same plot was generated on the summarized dataset.
+The sampled dataset shows more variation than the longer dataset.
+Similar trends are noted with more granularity shown.
+2am and 4am are standing out as well as 4-7pm.
 ![passengers by hour, smapled dataset](/samplePassengerPerHour.png)